-In this example, the applicant has already leveraged 47% of their available credit.
+The applicant has already leveraged 47% of their available credit in this example.

 Another way of looking at this percentage is,

-If this person has the capacity to borrow up to $100, they've already obtained $47 of those dollars.
+If this person can borrow up to $100, they've already obtained $47 of those dollars.

-The idea is to simply offer an idea for how much borrowing capacity they still have left, given how much debt they've already taken on.
+The idea is to simply offer an idea of how much borrowing capacity they still have left, given how much debt they've already taken on.

-The next section of the credit report shows the person's total monthly payments, which is fairly self explanatory.
+The next section of the credit report shows the person's total monthly payments, which is self-explanatory.

-It details how many dollars are being paid out each month to cover the outstanding debts and obligations they’ve already committed to.
+It details how much this person pays out each month to cover their outstanding debts and obligations.

-This data will offer some quick insights on two things:
+This data will offer some quick insights into two things: